brookshelley/brookshelley.github.com/books.md

     A nice sequel to Infomocracy that explored some new characters while still letting Mishma and Ken run around a bit.
 Much of this book was a build-up that never seemed to deliver, but it feels like the story will come to a head a bit more in the potential next book.

+5. **Binti: Night Masquerade** – Nnedi Okafor

+    The trilogy comes to an ok conclusion.
+This wasn't my favorite Binti (the first one has that handily covered).
+Additionally, the pacing was wacky.
+    There was a _lot_ of time spent building up to a conflict that doesn't go very far, then an unsatisfying conclusion.
+The main character ends up having so much thrown at her with little-to-no consequence, that the whole thing gets to a comic level of ridiculousness.

 ## 2017 <a name="2017"></a>

 1. **Reaquainted with Life** — Kokumo